About Washington University School of Medicine in St. Louis

 Washington University Medical Center is one of the nation’s largest clinical and biomedical facilities.
 The campus includes more than 60 buildings and covers portions of 12 city blocks.
 Barnes-Jewish Hospital, the flagship hospital the BJC HealthCare system, is ranked among the top U.S. hospitals and is a nationally certified Level I Trauma Center with over 3,000 trauma admissions per year.
 At 1,100 beds, it is one of the largest hospitals in a multi-state region.

 Barnes-Jewish Hospital is a tertiary referral center with a broad catchment area and a significant scope of influence.
+Our patient base arrives from the entire state of Missouri and parts of every bordering state: Iowa, Illinois, Kentucky, Tennessee, Arkansas, Oklahoma, Kansas, and Nebraska.
 The Charles F. Knight Emergency & Trauma Center (Adult) at Barnes-Jewish Hospital occupies the ground floor of a multistory building with surgical suites, radiology, laboratory and essential services located on upper floors.
 The Trauma Center receives 95,000 ED visits annually.
-The rooftop helipad allows for integration and efficiency of care.
-Our patient base arrives from the entire state of Missouri and parts of every bordering state: Iowa, Illinois, Kentucky, Tennessee, Arkansas, Oklahoma, Kansas, and Nebraska.